zyfreetip/firstblood-www/README.md

 ##Updating npm

-Node comes with npm installed so you should have a version of npm. <br>However, npm gets updated more frequently than Node does, so you'll want to make sure it's the latest version.
+Node comes with npm installed so you should have a version of npm. <br>However, npm gets updated more frequently than Node does, so you'll want to make sure it's the latest version.<br><br>

 `npm install npm@latest -g`